There are several ways in which you may wish to become involved with John Pinkerton Canal Cruises.

 Volunteer Evening Cruises

 If you are unsure about whether this is for you, every month we have fully crewed Volunteer Cruises on a Monday night for Society or prospective members and volunteers.
 For dates and times, please see the JPII public trips page.
 These trips usually involve a bit of a Crew Social.
 You will have the opportunity to talk to our crew members and find out more about the JPCC operation and, if you like, have a go at the helm.
 There will also be other Society members available with whom you can discuss other volunteering opportunities.
 If you would like to join us for one of these trips, which are free of charge, these may be booked via our online booking system.
-Alternatively, please email our bookings manager David Horwood, or call him on 01256 765889.
+Alternatively, please email our Booking Team, or call on 01256 765889 (10am – no later than 6pm please).

 Weekly Maintenance (Cruising season)